awsdocs/aws-panorama-developer-guide/docs-source/panorama-welcome.md

 AWS Panorama uses other AWS services to manage the AWS Panorama Appliance, access models and code, and deploy applications\.
 AWS Panorama does as much as possible without requiring you to interact with other services, but a knowledge of the following services can help you understand how AWS Panorama works\.

 ****
-+ [SageMaker](https://aws.amazon.com/sagemaker/) – Collect training data from cameras or sensors, build and train a machine learning model, and optimize it for use on hardware such as the AWS Panorama Appliance\.
++ [SageMaker](https://aws.amazon.com/sagemaker/) – You can use SageMaker to collect training data from cameras or sensors, build a machine learning model, and train it for computer vision\.
 AWS Panorama can import trained computer vision models from SageMaker, and it uses SageMaker Neo to optimize models to run on the AWS Panorama Appliance\.
-+ [Amazon S3](https://aws.amazon.com/s3/) – Store trained models, even those built with an ML framework other than SageMaker, for use with AWS Panorama\.
++ [Amazon S3](https://aws.amazon.com/s3/) – You use Amazon S3 to store trained models, even those built with an ML framework other than SageMaker, for use with AWS Panorama\.
 You can also use Amazon S3 to store your application code\.
 + [AWS Lambda](https://aws.amazon.com/lambda/) – You author AWS Panorama application code in Lambda\.
 Although your code doesn't run in Lambda, you can use it for versioning and to store the application code that AWS Panorama deploys to the AWS Panorama Appliance\.
 + [AWS IoT](https://aws.amazon.com/iot/) – AWS Panorama uses AWS IoT services to monitor the state of the AWS Panorama Appliance, manage software updates, and deploy applications\.
 You don't need to use AWS IoT directly\.